Performance & Limitations

 1. Check for field existence before accessing:

-2. Initialize fields with OTTL where clauses:
+2. Initialize fields with OTTL where clauses (in a separate OTTL Transform processor):

 set(attributes["field"], "default") where attributes["field"] == nil